 Jumeirah Dar Al Masyaf was inspired by old Dubai, and it's so authentic you might think it was built centuries ago.
 The Arabian-style houses are interconnected by turquoise waterways where abras (traditional boats) take you to your destination.
 For example, these water taxis can take you to one of the fifty (!) restaurants around.

 W hotels have the right kind of kitsch, the kind that lights up the fire in your eyes but won't make you sick.
-It looks overdesigned at first, but you will shortly start to appreciate all the interesting bits.
+It looks overdesigned at first, but you will shortly start to appreciate all the exciting bits.
 The hotel sits on the outer ring of Palm Island, giving you some of the best views of the Persian Gulf and the skyline of Dubai Marina.
-Countless pools, a private sandy beach, and an extravagant spa are there to help you escape from your normal life.
+Countless pools, a private sandy beach, and an extravagant spa are there to help you escape from your everyday life.

 When Mall of the Emirates opened its doors back in 2005, it was all over the news.
 Unlike any other mall, it has a giant ski resort inside.
-It's actually the world's largest indoor snow park.
-If the heat is unbearable outside, you can visit the land of snow and ice.
+It's the world's largest indoor snow park.
+So, if the heat is unbearable outside, you can visit the land of snow and ice.
 Or, you can enjoy the view of this unique place from your air-conditioned room in the Kempinski Hotel.

 Enough of the hustle and bustle of city life?
 Head out to the vast deserts of the Emirates.
 Strictly speaking, it's not exactly in Dubai, but considering the traffic jams on SZR, you might arrive here closer than locals to their apartments in Dubai Marina.
 Discover the raw beauty of the rolling dunes and the indigenous wildlife and flora unique to Rub' al Khali – also known as the Empty Quarter.
 How about a lantern-lit dinner on traditional Bedouin tables while listening to the sounds of nature?